edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 **NOTE** There can be a few false positives that show up.
 C# 10 introduced improvements to it's static analysis to reduce these false positives.

-Treating these as errors forces you to deal with them at compiler time (type checks, unit tests) rather than at runtime (unhappy users).
+Treating these as errors forces you to deal with them at compiler time (type checks, unit tests) rather than at run-time (unhappy users).

 ### I know more than the compiler